FAQ for Respondents

 The decision to find a respondent responsible for a charge or charges will be based on a preponderance of the evidence standard, that is, whether the respondent “more likely than not” engaged in the alleged misconduct.
 This standards of proof is typically used nationwide for Title IX related cases within the university setting.

 Do I have the right to appeal a decision?

 Yes.
 You will receive information about your appellate rights with the hearing outcome letter.
 Information about appeals can also be found in Section 7 of the Student Discipline Procedures.

 How long will the process take?

 The length of the process depends on each case.
-For example, the time needed to conduct a thorough investigation, the number of witnesses, any college breaks or university holidays, etc. Generally, the process should take around 60 days.
-The university will not usually wait until the conclusion of a criminal investigation or proceeding to investigate a report of relationship violence, sexual misconduct or stalking.
+For example, the time needed to conduct a thorough investigation, the number of witnesses, any college breaks or university holidays, etc. The university will not usually wait until the conclusion of a criminal investigation or proceeding to investigate a report of interpersonal violence or sexual misconduct.

 What resources are available to me?

 Please see a full list of resources available to you on our website.